bobwares/codex-user-profile-nextjs/ai/context/Customer_Registration_Wizard_PRD.md

 - Actions: Next.

 6) Review & Submit
+- Summary of all inputs readonly
-- Summary of inputs; ability to edit previous steps.
+- ability to edit previous steps.
 - On submit: create customer, send email verification, optionally send SMS code if phone provided and v1.1 enabled.
 - Confirmation page with registration reference and next steps.